-Pumpkin chili with black beans and garbanzo beans – healthy, delicious, vegetarian chili recipe, and a great alternative to a regular chili!
-Cozy stew – perfect for those cold days in the Fall.
+Pumpkin chili with black beans and garbanzo beans – healthy, vegetarian, gluten free chili recipe, and a great alternative to a regular chili!
+Cozy stew – perfect for those cold days in the Fall or in the Winter.

 I don’t know if it was me who was so hungry when I made it, or if this pumpkin chili is SO good I just couldn’t help myself but eat it – keep in mind that this stew disappears really fast!
 This recipe produces 4 lunch-sized servings (or, in my case, 2 single servings consumed within several hours by one person – me).
 So, feel free to double the recipe if you plan to serve this for dinner as the only meal for 4-6 people.